jvenncpe/2024.01_E_Commerce_Data_Pipeline_Market_Insights_with_Python_and_Power_BI/README.md

 # E-Commerce Data Pipeline and Competitive Insights with Python and Power BI
 Analyzed Amazon e-commerce data, cleaned, and imported to SQL Server with Python.
-Developed a Python script for web scraping competitors, storing data in a staging table before cleaning and moving to production.
+Developed a Python script for web scraping market competition, storing the data in a staging table before cleaning and moving to production.
 Created a Power BI dashboard and a machine learning model to predict freight costs.

 ### Summary:
 Data Collection and Analysis: